 End your trip at the Straits of Mackinac, about 10 miles east, where lakes Huron and Michigan meet at Mackinaw City, jumping off point for offshore Mackinac Island, where you can't take the car because motor vehicles are forbidden.

-Where to stay: Enjoy the beach at Lake Huron in front of the Hamilton Inn Select Beachfront, where rooms average about $208 a night.
+Where to stay: Enjoy the beach at Lake Huron in front of the Hamilton Inn Select Beachfront, where double rooms run from about $80 to $300 a night.

 Elaine Glusac, a Chicago-based journalist, writes the Frugal Traveler column for The New York Times.